Mintplex-Labs/anything-llm/docker/HOW_TO_USE_DOCKER.md

 - To run the collector watch script to process files from the hotdir
   - `docker exec -it --workdir=/app/collector anything-llm python watch.py`
   - Upload [compliant files](../collector/hotdir/__HOTDIR__.md) to `./collector/hotdir` and they will be processed and made available in the UI.

-## How to update and rebuild the ENV?
-- Update the `./docker/.env` and run `docker-compose up -d --build` to rebuild with new environments.

 ## About UID and GID in the ENV
 - The UID and GID are set to 1000 by default.
 This is the default user in the Docker container and on most host operating systems.
 If there is a mismatch between your host user UID and GID and what is set in the `.env` file, you may experience permission issues.